 While studying abroad in Australia at age 19, I met a woman who’d been teaching in China.
 We sat at a Greek restaurant in Cairns and she told stories of getting lost in back alleys, trying unrecognizable food, and being stared at by locals everywhere she went.
 To me, her life sounded fascinating, and I was instantly sold on the idea of traveling further.
 I decided right then and there that I would travel to exotic places, live in a fascinating culture different from my own, and observe how kids grow up in other places.

 After finishing my BA in Education, I attended a University of Chicago job fair.
 I interviewed all day long with over ten districts in the area.
 As I came to the end of an exhausting day, I noticed two desks at the center of the fair.
-One desk represented EPIK (South Korea), and the other was for the JET Program (Japan).
+One desk represented EPIK (South Korea), and the other was for the Japan Exchange and Teaching (JET) Programme (Japan).
 I raced home, pamphlets in hand, and started calculating how I could swing it.
 I had my student loan estimates on one side of my paper and the salaries and allowances provided by each program on the other.

 After a lot of thought, I decided to apply to teach in Japan!
 I was over the moon.
 I couldn’t wait to eat what people called “sushi.”
 (Having lived most of my life in North Dakota, I’d never tried it.)
 Sadly, an incredible earthquake and tsunami hit Japan a few months before I was scheduled to go, and the school I was accepted to was devastated in the disaster.
 I began to think that maybe living overseas just wasn’t in the cards for me; but I decided to apply to the EPIK program, just in case they still needed teachers for the upcoming academic year.
 A month later I found out that I’d be heading to Ulsan, South Korea, at the end of summer!